FlipsideCrypto/fsc-evm/models/doc_descriptions/balances/native/ez_balances_native_daily.md

 ## What

 This table provides daily native asset balance snapshots (ETH, AVAX, BNB, etc.) by making direct `eth_getBalance` RPC calls at the end of each day.
 It captures the current native asset balance for each address that has had native asset activity, providing a comprehensive view of native holdings with decimal adjustments and USD valuations where available.
+Historical native balances data available, starting from `2025-06-10`.

 ## Key Use Cases